 Applications for the 2018-19 PSSP are currently being accepted.

 **Please note that a complete application includes the student application, the faculty advisor form, an unofficial transcript, and verification of acceptance into your honors program**

 Please describe both your personal and academic reasons for applying to the program.
 Please ensure that you are thorough and specific in your responses to the questions.
 Please respond to each question separately; each response should be approximately one to two paragraphs in length.

-Please describe the nature of your research project, your preparation for conducting research, and what you deem to be the practical applications of your research.
+Please describe the nature of your research or capstone project, your academic preparation for undertaking, and what you deem to be the practical applications of the research or capstone project.
 Please ensure that you are thorough and specific in your responses to the questions.
 Please respond to each question separately; each response should be approximately one to two paragraphs in length.

 For more information about the Public Service Scholars Program, please contact Clayton Hurd.